 What is menopause?

-Menopause is a physiological period in women's lives conditioned by hormonal changes.
-It consists of the permanent cessation of menstruation.
+Menopause is a physiological period in a woman's life determined by hormonal changes.
+It involves the permanent cessation of menstruation.

-Symptoms may begin several years earlier.
-Some of the symptoms of menopause can last for months or remain for several years afterward.
+Symptoms can begin several years before.
+Some menopause symptoms can last for months or even several years afterward.

 The average age at which it occurs in developed countries is between 51 and 52 years.